-You can purchase a single-access pass in advance for 10,000 Velocity Points or with cash for $65 at the door, but both can be used only two hours before your onwards flight.
+You can purchase a single-access pass for $65 at the door, but this can be used only two hours before your onwards flight.

 There may be cheaper pre-paid rates for lounge access if you purchase it in conjunction with a flight in the same booking — this will show up as an extra before you reach the final check-out stage.

 There was previously an option to swap 10,000 Velocity Points for a lounge pass, but this isn’t being offered right now.

 Can I access Virgin Australia lounges on arrival?

 * Lounge access on arrival with Virgin Australia is temporarily suspended due to COVID-19 capacity constraints.

 Previously, the following passengers could step off a Virgin Australia flight and access the lounge in their arrival city, subject to space constraints: